xpack/web-jekyll/pages/dev-tools/riscv-none-embed-gcc/install.md

 ### Unpack

-Unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\riscv-none-embed-gcc` (for example `C:\Users\ilg\AppData\Roaming\xPacks\riscv-none-embed-gcc`) folder;
+To manually install the xPack GNU RISC-V Embedded GCC, unpack the archive and copy it into the `%USERPROFILE%\AppData\Roaming\xPacks\riscv-none-embed-gcc` (for example `C:\Users\ilg\AppData\Roaming\xPacks\riscv-none-embed-gcc`) folder;
 according to Microsoft, `AppData\Roaming` is the recommended location for